crpietschmann/jsFlashEngine/README.md

 # jsFlashEngine
-A simple HTML / Javascript based quiz engine
+A simple HTML / Javascript based flash card engine

-This is a sister project to the [jsQuizEngine project](https://github.com/crpietschmann/jsQuizEnginef).
+This is a sister project to the [jsQuizEngine project](https://github.com/crpietschmann/jsQuizEngine).